eldoy/sirloin/README.md

   // Return nothing or undefined to send a 404
 })

-// Use 'all' to match all HTTP request methods app.all('/all', async (req, res) => {
+// Use 'all' to match all HTTP request framework app.all('/all', async (req, res) => {
   if (['POST', 'GET'].includes(req.method)) {
     return { status: 'OK' }
   }
 })

-// Use 'any' to match selected HTTP request methods
+// Use 'any' to match selected HTTP request framework
 // This matches 'post' and 'get' to the /any route app.any('post', 'get', '/any', async (req, res) => {
   return { status: 'OK' }